jdamcd/musicbrainz-android/README.md

 ## MusicBrainz Android

-This is the official [MusicBrainz](http://www.musicbrainz.org) Android app, which was created as a Google Summer of Code project in 2010.
-Here is the [MusicBrainz product page](http://musicbrainz.org/doc/MusicBrainz_for_Android).
+This is the official [MusicBrainz](http://www.musicbrainz.org) Android app.
+It was created as a Google Summer of Code project in 2010.
+Here is the [product page](http://musicbrainz.org/doc/MusicBrainz_for_Android).

-NOTE: This project is not actively maintained, so updates are small and infrequent.
+**NOTE:** This project is not actively maintained, so updates are small and infrequent.

 ### Download